 In this section, we provide evidence that the association between initial political concentration and economic development changed with the military dictatorship.
-In Figure 2a, we present a binned scatter residual plot between log rental prices in 1940 and levels of political concentration before the military dictatorship.
-Although the 1940 census did not measure income per capita, rental prices are a good proxy for a municipality's level of economic development during this period.
-17
+In Figure 3a, we present a binned scatter plot between log rental prices in 1940 and levels of political concentration before the military dictatorship.
+The size of the circles are proportional to the number of municipalities included in

-15The land Gini measure is computed using data on the number of farms per a given land size interval.
+21The land Gini measure is computed using data on the number of farms per a given land size interval.
 Even though the 1940 census used 13 intervals, for reasons of anonymity it usually did not report the number of farms with holdings larger than 10,000 hectares.